automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 If you need to do something advanced and the [Get](#Get) and [Stream](#Stream) helpers cannot do what you need, you can read information right from the buffer.
 To do that easily, there are `input.buffer` helpers.

 <div class="note">
-When you manually read from the buffer, it is not reset automatically, so you have to manually change the buffer when you are <a href="done">finished processing and are done</a>.
+When you manually read from the buffer using the buffer helpers, it is not reset automatically, so you have to manually change the buffer when you are <a href="done">finished processing and are done</a>.
 </div>

 To get the current buffer: